pin3dev/42_ft-Transcendence/README.md

 1. Open the application in Google Chrome by navigate to `https://localhost`.
 This will open the website locally.

-2. Feel free to register an account and navigate through the application’s features, including chat, profile, and Pong matches.
+2. Feel free to register an account and navigate through the application’s features, including profile and Pong matches.

 > [!TIP]
 > To play against another player, you’ll need to use a second computer connected to the same local network, such as another 42 school machine within the same cluster.